tutulino/Megaminer/Readme.md

 AMD miners tuned for RX480/580 with low memory timings

-Recommended drivers for AMD are latest Adrenalin edition or Radeon Blockchain beta from August 23 for specific cases
+* Recommended drivers for AMD are latest Adrenalin edition (18.3.4 and newer)
-	- MkxMiner ASM mode works only with Blockchain drivers
+* MkxMiner ASM mode works only with Blockchain drivers
-	- CastXMR gives higher hashrate with Blockshain drivers
-	- AMD monitoring with OverdriveN is unsupported on Blockchain driver and adli is used in that case with less info

 New features from tutulino are merged manually after a review to ensure stability.